WJQX: Early years

-History of 100.5 FM

-The station first signed on at 100.7 FM in 1991 as WLXY-FM.
+The station first signed on at 100.7 FM in 1991 as WLXY.
 WLXY was originally licensed to Northport, served only the Tuscaloosa area and was known on the air as "Arrow 100.7", playing classic rock.
-Despite being less than 60 miles from Birmingham, the signal of Arrow 100.7 didn't cover any of the Birmingham metropolitan area.
+Despite being less than 60 mi from Birmingham, the signal of Arrow 100.7 did not cover any of the Birmingham metropolitan area.
 This was due in part to WHMA-FM broadcasting from Anniston at 100.5 and covering a significant part of the Birmingham area.

-In 2001, WHMA-FM changed its city of license from Anniston to College Park, Georgia and became a part of the Atlanta radio market as WWWQ, leaving an open broadcasting channel for central Alabama.
+In 2001, WHMA-FM changed its city of license from Anniston to College Park, Georgia, and became a part of the Atlanta radio market as WWWQ, leaving an open broadcasting channel for central Alabama.
 The ownership for WLXY petitioned to change the station's dial position from 100.7 to 100.5 in order to move its transmission tower closer to Birmingham and to boost its broadcast power, and in 2003, this petition was approved.
 In anticipation of its move into the Birmingham market, WLXY changed formats and call letters in early 2003.
-Looking to challenge Birmingham's alternative music station WRAX, the station adopted a similar format with the new call letters WANZ.
+Looking to challenge Birmingham's alternative music station WRAX (107.7 FM), the station adopted a similar format with the new call letters WANZ.
 The station's on-air name was "Z-100.7".
 In April 2003, WANZ changed its dial position to 100.5 and began broadcasting from a taller tower near Vance, enabling its signal to cover both the Birmingham and Tuscaloosa markets.
 With the new dial position, the station changed its name to "Z-100.5".

-In 2005, Apex Broadcasting, the owners of WANZ and several Tuscaloosa-area stations, sold their radio properties to Citadel Communications, owners of five stations in the Birmingham market including WRAX (107.7 the X), a station with a format that was virtually identical to that of WANZ.
-Not wanting to have two stations competing in the same format, the call letters and other intellectual property of WRAX was transferred to 100.5 FM in March 2005.
+In 2005, Apex Broadcasting, the owners of WANZ and several Tuscaloosa-area stations, sold their radio properties to Citadel Communications, owners of five stations in the Birmingham market including WRAX.
+Not wanting to have two stations competing in the same format, the call letters and other intellectual property of WRAX were transferred to 100.5 FM in March 2005.

 Switch to sports talk

 At 3:00 p.m. on November 29, 2006, 100.5 became the FM home frequency of WJOX, beginning a simulcast of the AM sports talk station.
 The move came suddenly and unannounced on November 28, with the firing of the entire WRAX staff.
-On December 1, WRAX changed its call letters to WJOX-FM, and WJOX changed its call letters to WSPZ.
+On December 1, WRAX changed its call letters to WJOX, and WJOX changed its call letters to WSPZ.
 Reacting to the change in format at WRAX, Clear Channel Communications changed the format of its WENN-FM on December 2, thus returning alternative rock to the airwaves of Birmingham.

 WJOX-FM and WSPZ began separate broadcast schedules on January 8, 2007, with many of the established programs from the former WJOX moving to the new FM sports outlet.
 The program schedule on WJOX-FM was: